dtao/truman.js/README.md

     DELETE /resources/1

-**Not yet implemented.** Delete the "resources" row with an ID of 1.
+Delete the "resources" row with an ID of 1.
 The response will include the row data of the record you just deleted.

 ### Footnotes